Reichstag Building

 5 Star Rating Large building in the Berlin decorated with large statues and columns.
 Great views of the Berlin skyline from the top of the dome.
 We took a tour of the building.
 The tour was free, but you have to sign up for it a few months in advance.
 Our tour guide was very knowledgeable.
 We actually got to go into the chambers where all of the politicians get to sit.
 It was a very surreal experience.
 The building itself was ripe with history.
 There is even graffiti from the Second World War in its halls.

-Brandon Vanness - 2 weeks ago
+Brandon Vanness - a month ago

 Show More